Esri/idp/README.md

 # IDP

-## Purpose: Instructions for configuring SAML-compliant Identity Providers in conjunction with an ArcGIS implementation.
+## Purpose

+This is a collaborative repository created to gather and share expertise for configuring SAML and OpenID Connect Identity Providers in conjunction with an ArcGIS deployment.
+Since there are numerous public, open-source, and proprietary products that implement SAML 2.0 and the OpenID Connect protocol, this repository not meant to be a comprehensive resource.

 ## Instructions